 Wine and food are the perfect combination – they both elevate the other and open up new possibilities for enjoying a good time with friends and family.

-The 2012 Bolla Torr'alta Veronese Rosso featured in the Gold and Platinum Club packages in November 2018.
+The 2012 Bolla Torr'alta Veronese Rosso originally featured in the Gold and Platinum Club packages in Kansas City during our first month, November 2018.

 The vineyards of Bolla's Torr'alta reside within the famous and ancient winemaking province of Verona, Italy.
 They feature a soil composition of stone, calcareous clay, and basalt outcroppings, giving range and complexity to the vines and the resulting wine.
 The grape varietals of Corvina and Rondinella, featured alongside Cabernet Sauvignon and Merlot in this red blend, are lesser known outside the Veneto, but much loved by those natives who know them best.
 Corvina is known for its tart, cherry flavor.
 Rondinella is known for its rich ruby color and gentle, red berry aromas.